consensusnetworks/casimir-operator/README.md

 Assuming you have already cloned the repository and installed submodules, you can run the following commands to start a development environment with multiple operators:

-1. Create a `.env` file:
+1. Create a `.env` file.

     ```bash
     touch .env
     ```

 2. Set `MODE=development` in your `.env` file.

 3. Set `SERVICES=node.1,node.2,node.3,node.4` in your `.env` file, or include as many nodes as you want up to 8.

-4. Copy the required config files:
+4. Copy the required config files.

     ```bash
     make copy
     ```

 5. Follow steps 4-6 in the [Quickstart](#quickstart) guide for each node 1 to _n_.
 The copied config file names will specify the node number, e.g. `./config/ssv.node.1.yaml`.

-6. Run your required services with docker-compose:
+6. Run your required services with docker-compose.

     ```bash
     make up
     ```

-7. Stop all running services:
+7. Stop all running services.

     ```bash
     make down
     ```